acumos/on-boarding/docs/developer-guide.rst

 1. Provide the basic request response style of communication.

-2. Can be converted in Microservices.
+2. Can be converted in Microservices

 3. Are capable of communicating via Http REST mechanism.